Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 Render command builds the infrasture for the deployment.
 It creates all terraform stages file that are required during deployment.

-****NOTE:**** It's not neccessary to run validate and render command seperately.
+\***\*NOTE:\*\*** It's not neccessary to run validate and render command seperately.
 Because it runs under the hood of the deploy command.

-Now we will see the ouput of the `nebari-deploy` help command.Deploy command creates the provisioned resources that Nebari needs.
+Now we will see the ouput of the `nebari-deploy` help command.
+Deploy command creates the provisioned resources that Nebari requires and deploys your project.
+Nebari also has a destroy command that works the same way the deploy works but instead of creating the provisioned resources it destroys it.
+It comes with the confirmation that is very important feauture that the new CLI have because previously it didn't ask for the confirmation and the cluster gets destroyed right after executing it (we don't want that thing to happen with us even mistakenly).

 ```bash
   nebari deploy --help